aosingh/lexpy/README.md

 # Examples

+Although, the examples below are shown only for trie, they can be used for a DAWG in the same way.
+Both Trie and DAWG support the same set of operations as shown in the above table.

+However, do read the section on  "DAWG".

 ## Ways to build a Trie or a DAWG.

 1. From an input list, set, or tuple of words.